Sebastian-GOAT/tscratch/docs/api.md

 - `content` - the text
 - `color` - the color
 - Other properties specifying the style.
+- You might need to call `.draw()` if it's not getting rendered initially.

 Draws a label aligned to your preference.